-ENG 3730: The Early British Novel (3)

-A survey of the British novel from its beginnings to Dickens.
+ENG 3730: The Early British Novel (3) Prerequisite: ENG 1020 or 1030 A survey of the British novel from its beginnings to Dickens.

-ENG 3810: Survey of American Poetry and Prose I (3)

-A survey of American literature from the colonial period to the last quarter of the 19th century, with emphasis on Hawthorne, Melville, Emerson, Thoreau, Whitman and Dickinson.
+ENG 3810: Survey of American Poetry and Prose I (3) Prerequisite: ENG 1020 or 1030 A survey of American literature from the colonial period to the last quarter of the 19th century, with emphasis on Hawthorne, Melville, Emerson, Thoreau, Whitman and Dickinson.